 Melting chocolate before applying means it is stuck to the trap and extra force is needed to remove it, which results in more successful trapping.

+Mice trap bait doesn’t have to be the good stuff that we humans like to eat too (Peanut butter, chocolate).
 Wet cat or dog food is an excellent choice for mouse bait.
-Not only do you have the chuck to attract them but they will also want to lick the mouse trap clean afterward!
+Not only do you have the chunks to attract them but they will also want to lick the mouse trap clean afterward!

 Again, you do not have to add a great deal of food onto the trap, simply add a small amount.